patriciogonzalezvivo/lygia/README.md

 ### LYGIA Locally

-If want to working **locally** you must ensure that your environment can resolve `#include` dependencies.
+If you want to work **locally**, you must ensure that your environment can resolve `#include` dependencies.
 You can find some examples in [here specially for GLSL](README_GLSL.md).
 Then you just need to clone LYGIA into your project relative to the shader you are loading:

 ```bash
     git clone https://github.com/patriciogonzalezvivo/lygia.git